How can speech & language therapy help my child?

 Given Catherine’s extensive SLP experience, she is often sought out to speak to support groups, private schools, preschools, university classrooms, and allied professional groups.
 She also enjoys supervising recent graduates as clinical fellows, and helping the next generation of Speech Patholgists.

 Catherine further encourages collaboration in her work, and has nurtured professional relationships throughout the San Gabriel Valley so she may better serve her families.
 This makes her a wonderful addition to the CFC where we have gathered under one roof expert, independent practitioners from various fields—psychology, social work, pediatrics, educational and occupational therapy, neuropsychology, parent education, speech and language therapy, and on and on—with each clinician offering a connection-based perspective.
 Families who visit will receive multidisciplinary treatment that is consistent, well informed, relationally based, and always aimed at helping them grow and thrive.
 To learn more about the CFC’s mission, click here to read a message from our Founder, Dr. Tina Payne Bryson, or click here to learn about our approach and interpersonal neurobiology.
 To learn more about Catherine, click here.

 While Catherine has specialized training and experience treating children with a variety of diganoses, from birth through adolescence, her specialties and specific areas of interest include but are not limited to:

 Speech Sound Remediation

-If you would like to learn more about speech and language therapy, then click below and schedule a confidential consultation.
-You’ll be asked a series of quick questions (so we may match you with the best clinician for your needs), and then a member of our team will reach out to you shortly.
+If you would like to learn more about speech and language therapy, then complete the below interest form and a member of our SLP team will reach out to you shortly.